 Fair Isle today is internationally known as a haven for flora and fauna.
 Some 240 different species of flowering plant have been identified here, as have over 345 species of birds.
 This is more than anywhere else in Britain, and includes the unique Fair Isle Wren.
 The island is also home to multicoloured rabbits, while the waters offshore are home to a wide variety of aquatic life

 In 1982 Fair Isle became home to Europe's first commercially operated "aerogenerator", when a 60kW wind turbine began to produce power for the island community.
 By 1996 funds had been raised to build a second, 100kW, turbine.
-Today wind power produced some 85% of the island's energy requirements in winter, and 50% of its summer needs.
+Today wind power produced some 85% of the island's energy requirements in winter (when the weather tends to be windier), and 50% of its summer needs.
 The remainder is supplied, as it was before, by diesel generators.

 Visitor InformationView Location on Map